 (Don’t miss: Our easy-to-use guide to the best long-term travel gear) →

 Q5: Where do you do your laundry?

 People ask this question surprisingly often.
 I think for a lot of people, clean laundry represents something bigger — the comforts of home, of course!

-When you travel long-term, doing laundry ceases to be a chore and becomes the ultimate luxury!
+When you are nomadic, doing laundry ceases to be a chore and becomes the ultimate luxury!
 We love the smell of clean clothes.